Noise477/Claricite/README.md

 * `Grobid.BaseUrl`: The endpoint of your Grobid server.
 * `Apis.OpenAlexApiKey`: Optional.
 Your API key for OpenAlex to improve rate limits.
 * `Apis.SemanticScholarApiKey`: Optional.
-Your API key for Semantic Scholar.
+Your API key for Semantic Scholar to improve rate limits.
 * `Processing.MaxConcurrency`: The number of references to verify in parallel.
 Default is `10`.
 * `Processing.Verbose`: Enables detailed processing logs when set to `true`.